 Does that moon look funny to you, or is it just me?
 DON MACHHOLZ Hits: 87

 That is a lot of time to find a comet, but then there is a lot of sky to cover!
 DON MACHHOLZ Hits: 25

 Comets came from all over the place.
 DON MACHHOLZ Hits: 119

-is an American amateur astronomer, science writer, and podcast host who is the most successful living visual comet discoverer.
+is an American amateur astronomer, who is number one in the world for visual comet discoveries.
 Credited with the discovery of 12 comets, that include the periodic comets 96P/Machholz, 141P/Machholz, the non-periodic C/2004 Q2 (Machholz) that were visible with binoculars in the northern sky in 2004 and 2005, C/2010 F4 (Machholz), and most recently C/2018 V1 (Machholz-Fujikawa-Iwamoto) In 1985, comet Machholz 1985-e, was discovered using a homemade cardboard telescope with a wide aperture, 10 inches across, that gave it a broader field of view than most commercial telescopes.
 Amateur astronomer Machholz utilizes a variety of methods in his comet discoveries, in 1986 using 29×130 binoculars he discovered 96P/Machholz.